NYT received Trump tax returns: he has not paid taxes in years

 So how did Trump manage to avoid almost all taxes on this fortune?
 Even the effective tax rate paid by the richest 1% of Americans should have made him pay over $ 100 million.
 The answer lies in the businesses he owns and runs himself.
 The collective and permanent losses he reported from them largely exempted him from paying $ 600 million in federal income tax from The Apprentice, trade deals and investments.

-This equation is a key element in the Trump finance alchemy: using the profits from your fame to buy and support risky ventures, then using their losses to avoid taxes.
+This equation is a key element in Trump's finance alchemy: using the profits from your fame to buy and support risky ventures, then using their losses to avoid taxes.

 Over the course of his career, Trump's business losses have often accumulated in amounts in excess of what could be used to reduce taxes on other income in one year.
 But the tax code offers a workaround: with some restrictions, business owners can carry forward remaining losses in order to lower taxes in future years.
 This situation was the background in Trump's life, the newspaper said.
 As a previous report from The Times on his 1995 returns showed, nearly $ 1 billion in losses from his collapse in the early 1990s resulted in tax deductions that he could use for 18 years into the future.
 He used the latter in 2005.